hms-dbmi/viv/README.md

 for best performance.
 Our demo uses Google Cloud Storage, which is HTTP2 by default.

+Due to difficulties around compiling shaders on Travis, unit tests and layer lifecycle tests are run locally as a pre-push hook.
+Travis runs a test build, linting, and prettier.

 ## Component Library API

 There are two components being exported for use: